shksa/Yeezy/readme.md

     - We need to keep track of the return value so that we can later decide whether to stop evaluation or not.
 - **Program evaluation**
     - The statements are evaluated one-by-one.
-    - The only interesting thing in this routine is that, the result of each statement after it's evaluation, is type asserted with `object.ReturnValue` and if the assertion succeds, the evaluation of the remaining statements is skipped by returning the actual value that is wrapped by the `object.ReturnValue` from the evaluation function.
+    - The only interesting thing in this routine is that, the result of each statement after it's evaluation, is type-asserted with `object.ReturnValue` and if the assertion succeds, the evaluation of the remaining statements is skipped by returning the actual value that is wrapped by the `object.ReturnValue` from the evaluation function.
     - So when we have top-level statements such as